CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 5.  **Initialize a Project**:

-    -   Create a new project or integrate Capacitor into an existing app using `npx cap init`.
+    -   Create a new project or integrate React Native into an existing app using `npx cap init`.
 6.  **Add Platforms**:

     ```bash